Kuruzukel/ECADYB/README.md

 ### Deployment Steps
 1. Connect your GitHub repository to Railway
-2. Railway will automatically detect the PHP application
+2. Railway will automatically detect the PHP application and install the MongoDB extension
 3. The application will use the `MONGO_URL` environment variable to connect to your MongoDB service
 4. Deploy and your application will be available at the provided Railway URL

+### Troubleshooting Deployment Issues

+If you encounter the "php-extensions.mongodb" error:
+1. Railway will automatically install the MongoDB PHP extension
+2. The `composer.json` file now includes `"ext-mongodb": "*"` to ensure the extension is available
+3. All connection files have been updated to use environment variables instead of hardcoded localhost

 ### Local Development
 To run locally: